 Passing the qualifier is a necessary but insufficient condition for continuing on to the second year of study.
 Those who marginally pass the qualifier may be dismissed if the student has not performed well in courses or an assistantship.

 Comprehensive Exams

-Students must pass comprehensive exams in their two substantive fields at the end of their course of study (there is no exam in research methods).
+Students must pass comprehensive exams in their major and minor fields.
+There is no exam in research methods.
 Students must complete all course requirements for a field prior to sitting for that field's exam.
-Students may take no more than one comprehensive exam per term.
-Exams are offered once in the fall, spring, and summer, typically within 3-4 weeks of the start of the term.
-Example comprehensive exam questions are available on Blackboard.